-Fast Healthcare Interoperability Resources (FHIR, pronounced “fire”) is a Healthcare format for exchanging healthcare data and was developed by the Health Level Seven International (HL7) health-care standards organization.
+Fast Healthcare Interoperability Resources (FHIR, pronounced “fire”) is a Healthcare format for exchanging healthcare data and was developed by the Health Level Seven International (HL7) health-care standards organisation.

 The standard can be expressed in either JSON or XML syntax, and was produced to provide an easier way to transport health care information to health care providers and individuals on a wide variety of devices.